Blog

 Mistral Bonsai 02/02/2023

-14th of February.
-Valentine’s Day in Japan
+February 14, Valentine’s Day in Japan

-Valentine’s Day is a popular celebration that has been adopted in Japan for the past few decades.
+Valentine’s Day is a popular celebration that has been adopted in Japan in the past few decades.
 Unlike other countries, where February 14 is mainly a celebration for couples, in Japan it is also an occasion to show affection and appreciation to friends.
-Valentine’s Day in Japan is known as “Valentine’s Day” or “Barentain Dei“.
-Japanese women usually give chocolate to men, whether they are their husbands, boyfriends, friends or Valentine’s Day and White Day on Valentine’s Day in Japan to co-workers.
+Valentine’s Day in Japan is also known as “Barentain Dei“.

-White Day, Valentine’s Day in March
+White Day, Japanese Valentine’s Day in March

-San ValentínIn Japan, another Valentine’s Day called “White Day” or “Howaito Dē” is also celebrated on March 14, one month after Valentine’s Day.
+In Japan, on March 14 -one month after Valentine’s Day- they celebrate White Day or “Howaito Dē”.
 On this day, Japanese men usually reciprocate the women who gave them chocolate on Valentine’s Day, giving them some candy or gift.
-“White Day” is a relatively new tradition in Japan that has become popular in recent decades.
-The origin of “White Day” is somewhat controversial, there are several theories about its origin.
-One of the most accepted is that it was created by Japanese confectionery companies in the 1980s to boost sales of sweets and chocolate in March.
-Another theory suggests that “White Day” has its roots in the tradition of the countries of ancient Central Europe, in which lovers exchange gifts on St. George’s Day (April 23).
-In Japan this tradition was associated with Valentine’s Day, creating “White Day” as a way of responding to gifts that had previously been received.
+White Day is a relatively new tradition in Japan, but it has become quite popular in recent decades.
+The origin of White Day is somewhat controversial, there are several theories about its origin.
+One of the most accepted is that it was created by Japanese confectionery companies in the 1980s to boost sweets and chocolate sales in March.
+Another theory suggests that White Day has its roots in an ancient Central Europe’s tradition, in which lovers exchanged gifts on St. George’s Day (April 23).

 Share it!